 1. FTSE China A50 Index

-This index fund available on eToro invests in the top 50 stocks by market capitalisation on Cina’s Shenzhen and Shanghai stock exchanges.
+This index fund invests in 50 stocks by market capitalisation on Cina’s Shenzhen and Shanghai stock exchanges.
 As the fund’s key facts information reminds the investor, official data is not as reliable in China, where there is less transparency all round.
-Bottom line – the Chinese market is immature which means it is dominated by retail investors and can be more volatile.

 2. WisdomTree Palladium 2x Daily Leverage ETP (2PAL)